- Fisheries Restoration Grants

 Every couple years, in July, Moccasin is involved with stocking High Sierra lakes by airplane.
 Many lakes in the Emigrant Wilderness Area are planted with fingerling Rainbow.

-In 2011, Moccasin Creek Hatchery partnered with the U.S. Fish & Wildlife Service and was designated as the statewide Cutthroat Trout restoration hatchery.
+In 2011, Moccasin Creek Hatchery partnered with the U.S. Fish and Wildlife Service and was designated as the statewide Cutthroat Trout restoration hatchery.
 Towards the later part of the year, the hatchery will air plant the majority of the Cutthroat Trout by plane and the rest by vehicle in its native watershed.

 There is a staff of seven full-time employees and one part-time secretary.
 During the busier planting months, seasonal positions are added to relieve the workload.